Syndace/python-x3dh/README.md

 ## Installation ##

-python-x3dh depends on two system libraries, [libxeddsa](https://github.com/Syndace/libxeddsa)>=2,<3 and [libsodium](https://download.libsodium.org/doc/).

-Install the latest release using pip (`pip install X3DH`) or manually from source by running `pip install .` (preferred) or `python setup.py install` in the cloned repository.
-The installation requires libsodium and the Python development headers to be installed.
-If a locally installed version of libxeddsa is available, [python-xeddsa](https://github.com/Syndace/python-xeddsa) (a dependency of python-x3dh) tries to use that.
-Otherwise it uses prebuilt binaries of the library, which are available for Linux, MacOS and Windows on the amd64 architecture, and potentially for MacOS arm64 too.
-Set the `LIBXEDDSA_FORCE_LOCAL` environment variable to forbid the usage of prebuilt binaries.
+Install the latest release using pip (`pip install X3DH`) or manually from source by running `pip install .` in the cloned repository.

 ## Differences to the Specification ##